Are you looking for the traits and signs that allow you to spot (and potentially avoid) a low value man?

 They don’t value their opinion very much, they follow fads, they let groups decide for them what’s good or bad.

-A negative feedback, a bad performance, a disapproving looks, these all tank his self-confidence.
+A negative feedback, a bad performance, a disapproving look, these all tank his self-confidence.

 His ego is built around “being liked”, “being good” and some other inherently fragile traits.

-And he relinquishes control of how he feels to the world and to the whims of life.
+And he relinquishes control of how he feels.

-This is a common issue for most people, though.
+This is a common issue for many people.